 Scoping Report

-An environmental Impact Assessment Scoping Report shall include the following:
+A [] Scoping Report shall include the following:

 [. . .]

-(c) A description of what is known about the environmental setting, including any human remains and [objects and sites of an archaeological or historical nature][underwater cultural heritage sites] for the project (Contract Area and regional setting),
+(c) A description of what is known about the environmental setting, including any human remains and [objects and sites of an archaeological or historical nature][underwater cultural heritage sites] for the project (Contract Area and regional setting);

 [. . .]

-(g) A brief description of the socioeconomic and sociocultural aspects of the project [including sociocultural uses of the Mining Area (e.g., traditional navigation routes, migratory paths of culturally significant marine species, artisanal fishing techniques, and [venerated][sacred] sites and waters associated with ritual or ceremonial activities of Indigenous Peoples and local communities);,]
+(g) A [] description of the socioeconomic and sociocultural aspects of the project [including sociocultural uses of the Mining Area (e.g., traditional navigation routes, migratory paths of culturally significant marine species, artisanal fishing techniques, and [venerated][sacred] sites and waters associated with ritual or ceremonial activities of Indigenous Peoples and local communities);]